DUT-lujunyu/ToxiCN/README.md

 ## 📜 Benchmark
 We present a migratable benchmark of **Toxic Knowledge Enhancement** (**TKE**), enriching the text representation.
 The code is shown in **_modeling_bert.py_**, which is based on **transformers 3.1.0**.

-## ❗️ Ethics Statement
-The opinions and findings contained in the samples of our presented dataset should not be interpreted as representing the views expressed or implied by the authors.
-We hope that the benefits of our proposed resources outweigh their risks. **All resources are for scientific research only.**

 ## ❗️ Licenses
 This work is licensed under a Creative Commons Attribution- NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).